How Good Couples Slowly Drift Apart – Without Realizing It

 Life becomes full.
 Responsibilities increase.
 Work demands attention.
 Children need care.
 Evenings become occupied with logistics, recovery, or simply the need to rest.

-Conversations are efficient, but not meaningful
+Conversations are efficient, no longer deep and meaningful

 Fewer moments of lightness - you don't laugh as much or feel playful